centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/hardware-storage-wd-nas-snmp.md

 * PR2100
 * PR4100

-Other equipment can be supported but without guarantees.
+Other devices may be supported but without guarantee.

 The Monitoring Connector **WD NAS SNMP** brings a host template: